realhuman101/AWP/README.md

 # AFFP - Automated Forest Fire Prediction
 > **NOTE:** Please note that this project is still in the planning stage.
 The project is not yet ready for use.
-If you wish to see our planning and project proposal, feel free to visit the planning branch [here](https://github.com/realhuman101/AFFP/tree/planning).
+If you wish to see our planning and project proposal, feel free to take a look at our project documents [here](/Project_Documents/).

 This project's goal is to automatically predict forest fires based on data collected from sensors measuring temperature, humidity, etc.